DanielFlockhart/Molecular-Generation/README.md

 Thank you for using the Molecular Generation project!
 We hope it proves to be useful for your chemical analysis and research.

-## To Do
+## Current Work

-1. Admin/Documentation
-   - Finish Readme and write up proper documentation

-2. Preprocessing
-   - Colour
-   - Rotation and Transformation optimisation
-   - Simplification
-   - Choose new Arbritrary Standard Deviation
-   - Do preprocessing in stages so I save time

-3. ML
-   - Get VAE working
+- Write More Documentation and Explanations of VAE/GANs and the training Process
-   - Get GAN working
+- Get VAE and GAN working

 4. Postprocessing
-   - Image to Smile

 5. Deployment